cofoundry-cms/Cofoundry.Docs/src/Content Management/Documents.md

 ## Document File Location

 By default Cofoundry will save document files into the "App_Data" folder inside your project.
-See the [File Storage docs](/framework/data-access/file-storage) for more information on configuration file storage options.
+See the [File Storage docs](/framework/data-access/file-storage) for more information on configuring file storage options.

 ## Generating Document URLs